Peasants to Puddles

 By 1861, Jane had moved out and was working as a house-servant in Dilwyn for the family who ran the post office.
 James & Ann were still living in Kings Pyon and James was still working as a mason.
 By 1871 James & Ann had moved to nearby Holmer and he was described as a bricklayer - which sounds a bit of a come-down from the Master Mason he was in 1851.
 I haven't been able to find either James or Ann in the 1881 census, although James at least must have still been alive.
 He died in 1884 in the Hereford Union Workhouse, his death registered by the master of the workhouse, not someone from the family.

 Both James Probert and Mary Wall seem to have been illegitimate.
 James was born in 1822 and in his baptism at Pembridge he is decribed as "base born son of Elizabeth Probert, pauper of Pembridge".I had been stuck at this point for some time, until I obtained James & Mary's marriage certificate.
 To my surprise, both fathers are named, even though they were not named at the baptisms.
 James Probert's father is given as John Watkins, whose occupation was also that of a mason.
 This suggest that John Watkins may have acknowledged his illegitimate son and taught him his profession.
 Elizabeth Probert appears to have had another child out of wedlock - Edmund baptised 1826.
 I have no indication yet who Edmund's father was, but poor little Edmund died only 4 months later.
-With these additional details, I may be able finally to take this branch of my family tree further.
+Despite these additional details, I haven't managed to find out anything definite for Elizabeth Probert or John Watkins.
+There is a mason called John Watkins living in nearby Canon Pyon in 1841, but I've not found anything to tie him definitely to James Probert.

 Mary was born in Weobley and her baptism just states "Mary Wall daughter of Ann Wall of Shoals".
 Although not mentioned on her baptism record, her father was named on her marriage certificate as John Meredith, a labourer.
 I've not worked out yet which John Meredith he is, but I have finally had a breakthrough with her mother Ann Wall.
 I found Mary Wall in the 1841 census living with a family called Probert.
 Of course the 1841 census doesn't give family relationships, but although Mary was described as a female servant, she was listed amongst the other children rather than at the end where servants were often put.
 The table below shows the information from the 1841 census: